pgavriel/moad_cui/README.md

 #### Official MOAD Website: [<https://www.robot-manipulation.org/nist-moad>]

 ## Quick Start
-1. Clone this repo and simple_serial_port into a folder with EDSDK from Canon's website
+1. Clone this repo and simple_serial_port into a folder with EDSDK (For Linux v13.19.10) from Canon's website
 2. Run bash script to auto-install packages.
 3. Configure moad_config.json
 4. Run: